 The Board shall determine that a satisfactory system is in effect for education, development, and orderly succession of senior and mid-level managers throughout the Company.

-The Board annually reviews the relationships that each Director has with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company) to insure compliance with NYSE Arca listing standards and requirements otherwise imposed by law or regulation and the foregoing categorical standards.
-Following this review, only those Directors who the Board affirmatively determines have no material relationship with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company) will be considered independent Directors under such standards, law or regulation and such categorical standards.
+The Board annually reviews the relationships that each Director has with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company) to insure compliance with NYSE requirements otherwise imposed by law or regulation and the foregoing categorical standards.
+Following this review, only those Directors who the Board affirmatively determines have no material relationship with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company) will be considered independent Directors under such standards, law or regulation and such categorical standards.

 POLICIES AND GUIDELINES

 Copies of the current version of these Corporate Governance Guidelines, the Company's Code of Business Conduct and Ethics, and the charter of each key committee of the Board shall be posted on the Company's website.